Sd-Shiivam/Share-Zone/README.md

 ## [😍] Contributing
 This project welcomes contributions of all types.
 Help  design, documentation, finding bugs are ways everyone can help on top of coding features / bug fixes.
-We are excited to work with the power user community to build a set of tools for helping you get a best plateform for the students.
+We are excited to work with the power user community to build a set of tools for helping you get a best plateform for quick share.